KonstantinSviridov/GettingStarted/GettingStarted.md

     any
 ---
 ```
-In case you are need a complete set of supertypes including direct and indirect ones, you should call the `ITypeDefinition.allSuperTypes()` method.
+In case you need a complete set of supertypes including direct and indirect ones, you should call the `ITypeDefinition.allSuperTypes()` method.

 The `ITypeDefinition.isAssignableFrom()` method is used to check if one type inherits another or coincides with it.
 Lets check each of our type whether it inherits or coincides with `Pet` type:
 ```